COVID-19 (Coronavirus Disease 2019)

 Q: To whom does the WSLH report results?

-A: Positive results are called to WDPH and the submitting laboratory.
+A: At WSLH positive results are called to the submitting laboratory.
 The submitting laboratory is responsible for reporting to the ordering clinician.
-All positive and negative results are also reported electronically by ELR to WEDSS.
+All positive and negative results are also reported electronically by ELR to WEDSS and faxed or sent electronically to the submitting labs.
+De-identified results are also reported to the CDC.

-Q: Can the WSLH perform testing on residual specimens after Flu testing is performed?
+Q: Can the WSLH perform COVID-19 testing on residual specimens after Flu testing is performed?

 A: Yes, we will test residual primary specimen even if some volume has been used for other tests.
-Minimum volume is 500 uL.
+Minimum volume is 1 mL.
+Please maintain PCR sterility.

 Q: Will my specimens expire if testing is not performed within 72 hours of collection?